JulianCataldo/web-garden/app/ColorMode/README.md

 # 🚀  Astro — Color mode, with user override

 Provides system or user-defined color scheme preference, with a toggle mechanism.
-Settings are persisted, component is progressively enhanced and flash of unstyled content avoided.
+Settings are persisted, component is progressively enhanced and flash of mis-styled content avoided.
 Also, it will provide an easier way to target theme with CSS / SCSS / JS.

 > **Warning**